Associate Professor Quentin Hanich

 Australian National Centre for Ocean Resources and Security (ANCORS), University of Wollongong, NSW, 2522, Australia

-In addition to his research and project activities, he has chaired working groups at international treaty meetings, facilitated inter-governmental workshops, and advised Ministerial meetings and national delegations.
+In addition to his research and project activities, he has chaired international working groups at treaty meetings, facilitated inter-governmental workshops, advised Ministerial meetings and national delegations, and is a member of the Pacific Marine Sector Working Group, the IUCN Fisheries Experts Group, and the IUCN World Commission on Protected Areas.
 He also lectures and writes on oceans governance, international fisheries, marine conservation, and fisheries development in the Asia Pacific region.

 Current research projects:

 Dr Hanich leads the Fisheries Governance Research Program which studies how communities and States manage human interaction with our marine environment, and develops innovative solutions to manage our activities and impacts.
 Communication and engagement are key components of our research.
 Our applied research engages with communities, analyses key problems, and creates new solutions that deliver real outcomes with tangible impacts.
-Our program includes a number of projects focusing on: community based approaches to fisheries management; multi-lateral frameworks for assessing and distributing conservation burdens in trans-boundary fisheries; marine conservation; and integrated ocean management.
-Two examples of current projects include:
+Our program includes a number of projects focusing on: ocean governance and technology; multi-lateral frameworks for assessing and distributing conservation burdens in trans-boundary fisheries; coastal fisheries, climate change and food security; marine conservation; and integrated ocean management.

 Elizabeth-Rose AMIDJOGBE: First Comes Pre-identification Then Comes Governance: An Analysis of the Impact of the EU IUU Regulations on Fisheries Governance in Impacted Countries